The holidays are behind us, and it’s time to start planning your travel for 2022. But what will flight prices do this year?

 In short: Cheap flight deals aren’t going anywhere.
 When the pandemic first upended travel, we saw airlines slash fares to get more travelers on planes.
-They’re still doing so today as a way to scrape up whatever ticket sales they can find.
+Now, demand is bouncing back – but capacity on many major airlines is returning to normal, too.

-And it’s safe to assume they’ll do the same once it’s over.
-That means we think you can count on some astonishing sales for the foreseeable future.
+That means we think you can count on some big sales for the foreseeable future, even if there is an overall uptick in average fares.

 If supply and demand is the principle behind airfare, competition between airlines is the gamechanger.

 The airline industry is cutthroat.
 Every year, we see new players enter and exit the game.
-Even in the midst of the worst year for the airline industry, not one but two new U.S. carriers start up recently: Avelo Airlines and Breeze Airways.
+Even in the midst of the worst year for the airline industry, we saw not one, not two, but three new U.S. carriers start up in 2021: Avelo Airlines, Breeze Airways, and Aha!

-After airlines began discounting transatlantic fares to $400 or less late last month, prices keep dropping.
-Just last week, we found fares to Madrid (MAD) from nearly every U.S. airport, flying American Airlines for under $300 roundtrip.
+After airlines began discounting transatlantic fares to $400 or less this summer.
+During that flurry, we found fares to Madrid (MAD) from nearly every U.S. airport, flying American Airlines for under $300 roundtrip.

 And it’s not just Europe.
 Earlier this year, we saw Alaska Airlines and Delta battle it out for fares to Anchorage and Fairbanks.
 The two went back and forth for months with dirt-cheap fares and even a Delta SkyMiles flash sale with roundtrip flights to Alaska from just 5,000 SkyMiles.